blind-anonymous/pti-candgen/README.md

 > python CHARAGRAM/main.py *mu* *amount_training_data* *target_lang* *pivot_lang*

-respectively. zero setting is enabled by setting *alpha=-1* or *mu=-1*.
+respectively.
+Zero-shot setting is enabled by setting *alpha=-1* or *mu=-1*.
 Following guidelines by the authors of Charagram, *amount_training_data* is set to 80,000 for the main experiments contained in the paper.
 Both the pivot and target language are represented with the two or three character code indicated in the submission.

 # Running WikiPriors